Tolerance, Dependence, and Addiction

 Tolerance is when a person needs a higher dose of the drug in order to feel the desired effects (1).
 This is why many people will begin to use more and more of a drug.
 This is extremely dangerous and can lead to an higher risk of overdose.

-Dependence is when a person’s body has begun to develop a tolerance to a drug, and more and more of that drug is needed to get the same effect.
-If the drug were to be stopped, the body would begin to go through withdrawal.
-This can happen even if the drug is taken as directed by a doctor.
+Dependence means that if a person stopped using a drug, their body would begin to go through withdrawal.
+This can happen even if the drug is taken as directed by a doctor (1).

 Dependence will always happen before addiction, but not everyone who is dependent on a drug will develop an addiction.
+People can also have a high tolerance to a drug without developing an addiction.
 The National Institute on Drug Abuse’s website has much more detail on this topic.

 - NIDA.
 (2017, January 12).
 Tolerance, Dependence, Addiction: What’s the Difference?.
 Retrieved from https://archives.drugabuse.gov/blog/post/tolerance-dependence-addiction-whats-difference on 2021, December 6